mzattera/v4j/docs/index.md

 In the below notes, we will try to be consistent with following terminology.

 - A **token** in a text is a single sequence of characters, separated by spaces.
-A **term** represents a set of identical tokens.
+The list of **terms** is the list of tokens, without repetitions.
 In other terms, a token is an instance of a term.
-For example the below line in the Voynich text:
+For example; the below line in the Voynich text:

   ```
   <f1r.15,+P0;m> daiin shckhey ckhor chor shey kol chol chol kor chol